catalpa-cl/ltl-spelling/README.md

 DKPro Spelling is a highly configurable spellchecking application.</br>
-It is language-invariant: To process any language, at least a tokenizer and dictionary are required.
+It is language-invariant: To process any language, at least a tokenizer and dictionary are required.</br>
-A named entity recognizer and (unigram) language model are likely to improve results.</br>
+A named entity recognizer and (unigram) language model are likely to improve results.

 Resources included in this repository are:
 * [Corpora](spelling/src/main/resources/corpora):